-As reported by the agency "Interfax", The Russian Federation began the supply of T-90C and T-90SK tanks (commander version, characterized by the presence of additional communications and navigation equipment) under a contract previously concluded with Vietnam.
-The deputy director of FSMTC of Russia Mikhail Petukhov, who was the head of the official Russian delegation at the exhibition Defense & Security, told reporters of the agency.
-According to him, the parties started to implement the previously concluded contract.
+As reported by the agency "Interfax», The Russian Federation has begun supplying the T-90S and T-90SK tanks (the commander's version, distinguished by the presence of additional communications and navigation equipment) under a contract previously concluded with Vietnam.
+Mikhail Petukhov, Deputy Director of the FSMTC of Russia, who was the head of the official Russian delegation at the Defense & Security exhibition, told the agency's journalists about this.
+According to him, the parties have started to implement the previously concluded contract.

 Previously, information about this contract was confirmed only in the public annual report of Uralvagonzavod, which contained information that in 2017 the implementation of a contract with a foreign customer 704 (Vietnam) for the supply of 64 T-90С / СК tanks should begin.
 Mikhail Petukhov also said that the Russian side is discussing with Vietnam the possibility of supplying anti-aircraft missile systems.
 “We have a dialogue with Vietnam on the supply, modernization and repair of anti-aircraft missile systems and systems of various types,” said Petukhov, answering the question of whether the Vietnamese side has an interest in purchasing modern C-400 Russian air defense systems.
 It is worth noting that the C-400 anti-aircraft missile system is a sought-after product on the international arms market, many states are showing interest in acquiring it.
 Without answering specifically about the possibility of supplying the C-400 complex, Mikhail Petukhov stressed that at the present time both countries are working on defining a range of weapons for which further cooperation will be carried out.